 If you have a clothing or apparel brand, there are another set of rules that apply.
 The key points are:

-- Women’s and men’s clothing must be photographed on a model or flat.
+- Women’s and men’s clothing must be photographed on a model (since January 2021).

 - Women’s and men’s accessories must be photographed flat including scarves, belts, hats, ties and cold weather accessories.